-Figure 3 shows the reserved rate utilization by TCP and UDP customers.
+GEO and LEO, respectively.
 For TCP customers, we have plotted the average reserved rate utilization in each simulation.
 Note that in some cases, reserved rate utilization is slightly more than one.
 This is because token buckets are initially full which results in all packets getting green color in the beginning.
-Figures 3b and 3d show that UDP customers have good reserved rate utilization in almost all cases.
+Figures 5a and 5b, and 7a and 7b, show that UDP customers have good reserved rate utilization in almost all cases.
 In contrast, TCP customers show a wide variation in reserved rate utilization.

-In order to determine the influence of different simulation factors on the reserved rate utilization and fairness achieved in excess bandwidth distribution, we analyze simulation results statistically using Analysis of Variation (ANOVA) technique Section 4.1 gives a brief introduction to ANOVA technique used in the analysis.
-In later sections, we present the results of statistical analysis of two and three color simulations, in Sections 4.2 and 4.3
+In order to determine the influence of different simulation factors on the reserved rate utilization and fairness achieved in excess bandwidth distribution, we analyze simulation results statistically using Analysis of Variation (ANOVA) technique.
+A brief introduction to ANOVA technique used in the analysis is provided.
+In later paragraphs, we present the results of statistical analysis of two- and three-color simulations.